 glorifies Satan, who is evil.
 True Christians will not rationalize the sin

 of touching the unclean thing.
 They will instead,

 pray against it.]

 and vampires, or is it better to emphasize the saints, whose nearly forgotten

 feast day is the reason for Halloween?
 Hallow is the same word for "holy" that

-we find in the Lordís Prayer, and eíen is a contraction of
+we find in the Lordís Prayer, and eíen is a contraction of "evening."

-participate in Halloween dressed in any fashion--whether as a devil or as a saint are
+Halloween dressed in any fashion--whether as a devil or as a saint are

-giving Satan and his demons permission to afflict and even indwell
+giving Satan and his demons permission to afflict and even indwell their